 - Died September 9, 1997 in New York, NY USA

 Ashburn was from Tilden, Nebraska, where his father owned the largest general store.
 Richie played baseball in high school and for the American Legion.
-He represented Nebraska in the Esquire all-star game in New York in 1944, attracting the attention of baseball scouts.
+He represented Nebraska in the Esquire all-star game in New York, NY in 1944, attracting the attention of baseball scouts.
 Signed by Philadelphia Phillies scout Eddie Krajnik, he was assigned to the Utica Blue Sox in the Class A Eastern League for the 1945 season.
-Originally a catcher, he switched to the outfield during this season.
+Originally a catcher, he switched to the outfield during that season.
 In August he left the team to go in to the Army and spent about a year in Alaska in the Quartermaster Department, missing the 1946 season.
 While in Alaska he played in about 15 baseball games.
 He returned to Utica for the 1947 season, hitting .362 and leading the league in runs and hits.